Assistant Professor in Computer Science/Engineering

-The Department of Computer Science at the University of Kentucky invites applications for a tenure-track faculty position to begin August 2021.
-We seek excellent candidates in all areas, with specific needs in data science, databases, and software engineering.
+The Department of Computer Science at the University of Kentucky invites applications for tenure-track faculty positions to begin August 2022.
+We seek excellent candidates in all areas, with specific needs in data science, software engineering, security, and systems.
 A demonstrated ability to collaborate with diverse teams to address grand societal challenges is highly desirable.
 We will consider all ranks, with preference for candidates at the assistant professor level.
-Tenure-track faculty are expected to build a strong research program in their chosen area and to be dedicated teachers, contributing to our instructional offering at both undergraduate and graduate levels.
-Visiting faculty appointments may be considered in some cases.
+Tenure-track faculty are expected to build a strong research program in their chosen area and to be dedicated teachers, contributing to our instructional offerings at both undergraduate and graduate levels.

 The University of Kentucky is one of eight institutions in the United States with colleges of agriculture, arts and sciences, business, engineering, law, medicine, and pharmacy all on a single campus, making it uniquely suited for diverse interdisciplinary collaborations.
 Located in Lexington, one of the safest, most creative and well-educated cities in the nation, we offer an ideal setting in which to build a successful work-life balanced career.
 Lexington is the heart of the scenic Bluegrass Region, with many outdoor recreation opportunities and excellent public and private schools.

 Applications are now being accepted.
 Review of submissions will begin immediately and continue until the positions are filled.
 Candidates must have earned a PhD in Computer Science or closely related field at the time employment begins.
+To apply, a University of Kentucky Academic Profile must be submitted at the following link: https://ukjobs.uky.edu/postings/349510.
 Applicants should submit a cover letter, full curriculum vitae, research statement (upload under Specific Request 1), teaching statement (upload under Specific Request 2), and contact information for a minimum of three references when prompted in the application.
-Questions should be directed to Diane Mier (firstname.lastname@example.org) in the Department of Computer Science.